microsoft/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-04.md

 way of providing an identity.
 We do this by adding a query string parameter `publisherId` on the request.
 For more details, see the emulator README.
 - In the application, a `publisherId` is available on the `Config` type, available at `req.app.locals.config`
 - `Config` also contains a `baseUrl` you can use.
-This is generally set to `http:\\localhost:3978` unless you are using Dev Containers in VS Code.
+This is set to `http:\\localhost:3978` unless you are running in a Dev Container in VS Code.
 In this case localhost cannot be used and a shared Docker network is required.
+This should be set for you automatically.
 - You can see the routing configuration to map route `api/resolve` to `resolveToken()` in `index.ts` line 34